ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 ## Motivation

 Well, I will just assume that you want an internship.
 I don't know why.
 People have different reasons.
-My reason is that my senior pressured me to get one.
+My reason is that a senior pressured me to get one.
 Some of my friends feel, I guess, inferior when they are going for CS major and have nothing to do in the summer.
 (Well, this is Harvey Mudd so...)
 Most think they will learn a lot from the internship, that it will be a good life experience.
 I think few, but some, are doing it for money.

 I will tell you this.
 I don't care why you want to do tech internship.
 I don't care how legit your reasons are.
 Just know that I want to help you.